Skip to main content

 man streaming TV on a laptop

-The increase in broadband speeds and the shift to digital TV has made it easier than ever to watch catch-up TV online.
-As more and more people are ‘cutting the cord’ and abandoning traditional TV — or even moving away from the satellite in favour of internet TVs like Sky Glass — more channels are offering access to TV shows online.
+The increase in broadband speeds and the shift to digital TV have made it easier than ever to watch catch-up TV online.
+As more and more people are ‘cutting the cord’ and abandoning traditional TV — or even moving away from satellite in favour of internet TVs like Sky Glass — more channels are offering access to TV shows online.

 Even if you do have a pay-TV subscription, you no longer have to plan your life around TV schedules.
 Thanks to catch-up TV and on-demand shows, you can watch TV whenever it suits you.